SimonYuvarlak/Working-With-User-Controlled-Wallets/TASK.md

 - You will write your use case using markdown to this README.md file.
 - The structure should be like the following:
   - Brief explanation of the user controlled wallets
-  - A problem defition or a system that can be improved with user controlled wallets.
+  - A problem definition or a system that can be improved with user controlled wallets.
   - How user controlled wallets solving this problem or enhancing this system.
   - Conclusion